sydneydowd/portfolio/README.md

 # Sydney Massie Dowd

 Hello, I’m Sydney.
 I'm a Conceptual Designer here in Canada's capital – Ottawa.
 I'm a problem solver and creative thinker with a passion for design.
+Less is more, my design's are minimal but stricking.

 ## Contact me